Warren Petryk

-Warren Petryk (born January 24, 1955) is an American Republican politician in the Wisconsin State Assembly.
-He has been a member of the Assembly since 2011, representing Pierce County, Pepin County, and parts of Eau Claire, Dunn, St. Croix, and Buffalo counties.
-He has been the Chair of Assembly Committee on Workforce Development since 2015.
+Warren Petryk (born January 24, 1955) is an American public relations professional and Republican politician from Eau Claire County, Wisconsin.
+He served 12 terms as a member of the Wisconsin State Assembly, representing Wisconsin's 93rd Assembly district from 2011 to 2025.
+While serving in the Assembly, he was chair of Assembly Committee on Workforce Development from 2015 to 2025.

 Early life and education

 Petryk was born on January 24, 1955, and grew up in Boyceville, Wisconsin, in Dunn County.
 He obtained the highest honor of the Boy Scouts of America by obtaining the rank of Eagle Scout in 1969.
 He graduated as valedictorian from Boyceville High School in 1973.

 Petryk attended the University of Wisconsin–Stout and earned a Bachelor of Arts degree in Philosophy with highest honors from the University of Wisconsin–Eau Claire in 1978.

 Career

 In 1972, during high school, Petryk co-founded the musical entertainment group "The Memories."
 He continues to actively perform as part of "The Memories" at venues in the Midwest and across the United States.

 In 1996, Petryk began working for United Cerebral Palsy of West Central Wisconsin, where he spent 15 years working in community relations.